Paraguay Residency Requirements

 2. Civil Status Verification

-Prevention: Obtain original or certified copy from issuing authority, then apostille in the state/country where the document was issued—not where you currently reside.
+Prevention: Obtain the original document from the issuing authority, then apostille or legalise it where the document was issued-not where you currently reside.

 3. Security Clearance

-Common Failure: State-level check instead of national (US), document expired beyond 6-month validity, or wrong apostille authority
+Common Failure: State-level check instead of national, document expired beyond 6-month validity, or wrong apostille/legalisation authority

-Prevention: Request national-level check only.
-Time this document LAST due to short validity window.
-Verify correct apostille authority for your specific document type.
+Prevention: Request the original national-level check only.
+Time this document LAST due to the 6-month validity window.
+Verify the correct apostille or legalisation authority for your specific document type.

 4. Identification for Processing